-5.1 Valuation Ratios
+7.1 Valuation Ratios

 By definition, valuation ratios are appropriate to measure the relationship between market value and some stream of fundamentals.
-Figure 9 shows time-variation in different kinds of valuation ratios with higher than 90 percent weight (averaged φ in Equation 2) in elements of firms' financial resilience ($PC_1, ..., PC_5$) after the onset of COVID pandemic, diagnosed by Dynamic Functional PCA (DFPCA).
-The first panel shows a similar trend in almost all of these ratios, especially different kinds of price-to-earning ratios that are commonly used, good financial metrics to get a better understanding of the overall picture, and accessible to a wide range of investors.
-In this paper, DFPCA technically proved its significant impact on the firm's financial resilience (Section 4).
+Figure 9 shows time-variation in different kinds of valuation ratios with higher than 90 percent weight (averaged $\phi$ in Equation 4) in elements of firms' financial resilience ( $PC_1, ..., PC_5$ ) after the onset of COVID pandemic, diagnosed by Dynamic Functional PCA (DFPCA).
+The first panel shows that the time trend for almost all of these ratios is the same, especially different kinds of price-to-earning ratios that are commonly used as good financial metrics to get a better understanding of the overall picture, and accessible to a wide range of investors.
+In this paper, DFPCA technically proved its significant role on resilience heterogeneous dividend growth through the firm's financial resilience (Subsection 6.2).

-This figure compares the descriptive behavior of these valuation ratios, separately for highand low-resilience firms, in the sense of workplace flexibility.
-It can be seen clearly from the second panel that these ratios have a homogeneous trend for high-resilience firms.
+This figure compares the descriptive behavior of these valuation ratios, also separately for high- and low-resilience firms (the second and third panels), in the sense of workplace resilience.
+It can be seen clearly from the second panel that these ratios have a more homogeneous trend for high-resilience firms.
 This homogeneity is less clear in the case of low-resilience firms.
-To make a better comparison between the valuation ratios of high- and low-resilience firms, one ratio is selected as a representative.
-The DFPCA determines "Shillers Cyclically Adjusted P/E Ratio" as an effective main element of either PC_1 or PC_5 with a weight of more than 90 percent (Figure 8).
-In particular, dynamic functional PCA implicitly mentions the inflated P/E due to low or even negative earnings during economic downturns like COVID-19 and refers to the cyclicality of earnings over these periods.
+To make a better comparison between the valuation ratios of highand low-resilience firms, one of these ratios is selected as a representative.
+The dynamic functional PCA determines "Shillers Cyclically Adjusted P/E Ratio" as an effective main element of either $PC_1$ or $PC_5$ with a weight of more than 90 percent (Figure 8).
+In particular, DFPCA implicitly mentions the inflated P/E due to low or even negative earnings during economic downturns like COVID-19 and refers to the cyclicality of earnings over these periods.
 It highlights the importance of cyclically adjusting of P/E and selects "Shillers Cyclically Adjusted P/E Ratio" as the most promising valuation ratio among different definitions of P/E ratio.
 The first panel of Figure 10 shows that the adjusted P/E ratio for low-resilience firms is higher than that of the high-resilience ones during the COVID-19 outbreak, except for a short time at almost the end of the fever period in the first wave of this pandemic.
 The flip point in the fever period is consistent with Pagano et al. (2023).